Enshittification: Twitter / X

 The term was applied to the changes to Twitter in the wake of its 2022 acquisition by Elon Musk.
-This included the closure of the service's API to stop interoperable software from being used, suspending users for posting (rival service) Mastodon handles in their profiles, and placing restrictions on the ability to view the site without logging in.
+This included the closure of the service's API to stop interoperable software from being used, suspending users for posting their handles from Twitter's rival service Mastodon in their profiles, and placing restrictions on the ability to view the site without logging in.
 Other changes included temporary rate limits for the number of tweets that could be viewed per day, the introduction of paid subscriptions to the service in the form of Twitter Blue (later renamed to X Premium), and the reduction of moderation.
-Musk had the algorithm modified to promote his own posts above others, which caused users' feeds to be flooded with his content in February 2023.
-In April 2024, Musk announced that new users would have to pay a fee to be able to post.

-The changes led to a dramatic decline in revenue for the company.
-The increase in hate speech on the platform, particularly antisemitism and Islamophobia during the Gaza war, led to some organizations pulling advertisements.
-According to internal documents seen by The New York Times in late 2023, the losses from advertisers were projected to cost the company $75 million by the end of the year.
-Musk delivered an interview on November 29, 2023, in which he told advertisers leaving the website to "go fuck yourself."
-By August 2024, revenue had fallen 84% compared to before Musk's ownership.
-As a result of Musk's acquisition, tens of millions of users migrated to a new platform, Bluesky.